thewhitetulip/wshare/README.md

 where `filename` is the name of the file and `number` is the number of times the file is expected to be downloaded.

+If you want to share a folder, then provide the folder name after the `-f` flag, the folder will be compressed and that zip file will be shared.

 When you run the command as above, it'll give a URL like

 >download link: http://127.0.0.1:8080/share/classical.pdf